IRTF-HRPC/.github/hrpccharter.md

 Moreover it is widely accepted that technical design decisions about the Internet are not value neutral and can have lasting impacts on public policy and individual human rights.

 The Internet aims to be the global network of networks that provides unfettered connectivity to all users at all times and for any content.
 Open, secure and reliable connectivity is essential for rights such as freedom of expression and freedom of association.
 Since the Internet’s objective of connectivity intersects with human rights, its architectural design considerations converge with the human rights framework.

-This research group aims to explore the relations between Internet architecture and human rights.
-It also aims to provide guidance to future protocol development and decision making where protocols impact or are informed by policies that serve the public interest and protect human rights.

 ## Research question